krxm107/tp/docs/UserGuide.md

 ### Reactivating membership of a person in a club : `reactivate`

-Reactivates the **cancelled** membership of a person in a club with renewal duration given.
+Reactivates expired, pending cancellation, or cancelled membership of a person in a club with duration given.

 Format: `reactivate m/PERSON_INDEX c/CLUB_INDEX d/DURATION`